lastplacelegend1234321/worldguesser/docs/merge-upstream-changes.md

 # How to Merge Upstream Changes While Preserving Your Customizations

-This guide shows you how to pull updates from the original WorldGuessr repository (`codergautam/worldguessr`) while keeping all your custom changes (rebranding to Proguessr, deployment configs, etc.).
+This guide shows you how to pull updates from the original WorldGuessr repository (`codergautam/worldguessr`) while keeping all your custom changes (rebranding to ProGuessr.com, deployment configs, etc.).

 ## Step 1: Add Upstream Remote